Looking to list your PhD opportunities? Log in here.

 - Virtual reality applications in health and wellbeing

-GTA scholarships combine PhD study with professional development, to gain practical experience in learning, teaching and assessment in Higher Education.
-You will be able to work towards Associate Fellowship of the Higher Education Academy and as part of your training will be expected to support teaching related activities in either the Department of Media Arts & Communication or Department of Humanities, up to a maximum of 180 hours per academic year.
-For more information about GTA scholarships please visit Sheffield Hallam University PhD scholarships
+The College of Social Sciences & Arts is offering one Graduate Teaching Assistant (GTA) scholarship as part of this scheme.
+GTAs provides an excellent opportunity to combine PhD study with professional development to gain practical experience in learning, teaching and assessment in Higher Education.
+You will be able to work towards Associate Fellowship of the Higher Education Academy and as part of your training will be expected to support teaching related activities in the Department of Culture and Media

 Scholarships are available for 3.5 years (full-time) or 6 years (part-time) and include: